KasDudzik/BinaryStitchingFace/README.md

 ```sh
 git clone https://github.com/KasDudzik/BinaryStitchingFace.git
 ```
-3. Open the folder of the face you'd like to upload (_not whole repo foler!_) using PlatformIO or IDE with PlatformIO extension.
+3. Open the folder of the face you'd like to upload (<ins>not whole repo foler!</ins>) using PlatformIO or IDE with PlatformIO extension.
 The dependencies should downolad automatically.
 5. Connect your Watchy via USB.
 4. Upload the face
 ```sh